 A key area of concern for many dental practices circles around dental codes and their ability to properly code various procedures for insurance purposes.
 Using the correct dental code is critical, and often confusing.

-While medical coding relies on Current Procedural Terminology (CPT), dental coding utilizes Current Dental Terminology (CDT).
-The CDT, maintained by the American Dental Association (ADA), contains all the dental codes required to code each dental procedure(s) for submission to dental insurance plans.
+While medical coding relies on Current Procedural Terminology (CPT), medical billing codes for dental procedures utilizes Current Dental Terminology (CDT).
+The CDT, maintained by the American Dental Association (ADA), contains all the dental codes required to code each dental procedure(s) for submission to a specific dental insurance plan.

 The CDT is a set of medical codes for dental procedures that cover oral health and dentistry.
 Each procedural code is an alphanumeric code beginning with the letter “D” (the procedure code) and followed by four numbers (the nomenclature).
 It also includes written descriptions for some of the procedural codes.
 The CDT list facilitates easy dental procedure codes lookup at any time.

 One major difference between CPT and CDT is nothing in the CDT supports or indicates the limitation of use of codes assigned by dentists—general dentists or specialists or hygienists—to any categorical section(s) of the CDT Code.